 There are arrangements in place for the smooth running of the service.
-The manager is well regarded in the service and has support from the senior team.
+The manager is respected in the service and has support from the staff.
 The manager is visible in the service daily.
-Care workers were complimentary of the manager and senior team.
-The manager completes regular walk arounds in the service and spot checks and there is effective communication with the RI.
+Care workers are complimentary of the manager and senior staff.
+The manager completes regular walk arounds in the service, spot checks and there is effective communication with the RI.
 We viewed the statement of purpose (SOP), which accurately reflects the service and describes what support they can provide.
 We looked at a selection of policies and procedures and saw these are reviewed routinely and updated to reflect any changes in legislation.

 Systems are in place to regularly check on the quality of care and support.
 People are asked their views in different ways including questionnaires, face to face visits and telephone calls.
-We saw the quarterly RI visit reports evidence feedback discussions with people.
+We saw the RI evidence feedback discussions with people.
 The quality of care review was also seen and meets legal requirements.
 Team meeting records include important information for staff.
 People are given information about the service which includes details of how to complain if they are not happy.
 Complaints to the service are taken seriously and dealt with effectively.
-Arrangements in place for auditing of care requires strengthening to ensure robust recording of care that is undertaken by staff.
+The quality assurance policy and arrangements in place for auditing requires strengthening.
+To ensure robust recording of care is undertaken by staff.
 We discussed this with the manager who assured us this would be addressed immediately.

 The service provider has oversight of the financial arrangements and investment in the service.
 The RI assured us the service is financially sustainable to support people to be safe and achieve their personal outcomes.
-The RI told us that "Continuing investment is ongoing within the home, resident's bedrooms are decorated on discharge and decorated prior to new admissions."
+The RI told us that "We have renewed our Home Office Sponsor License, allowing us to recruit overseas, supporting staff retention and providing team stability."

 People are supported by care staff who are safely recruited, feel supported in their roles and receive training to ensure people's needs can be met.
-Documentation to evidence safe recruitment was available, this includes identification checks, full employment history, reference checks and up to date Disclosure and Barring Service (DBS) checks.
-We saw a training matrix which shows staff are up to date with mandatory training.
+Documentation to evidence safe recruitment has improved and was available, this includes identification checks, full employment history, reference checks and up to date Disclosure and Barring Service (DBS) checks.
+We saw a training matrix shows staff are up to date with mandatory training.
 Staff records are up to date with supervision and appraisals.
-We spoke to care workers who are all happy in their work and were very complimentary of the support they receive and the training they have completed.
+However, we discussed with the manager, the need to ensure there was oversight and quality monitoring of these.
+We spoke to care workers who are all happy in their work and are very complimentary of the support they receive and the training they complete.